Mem Saheb: Production

-The film was directed by Pinaki Bhusan Mukherjee and produced by Ashima Bhattachriya, she also composed the music.
-This producer director duo worked with Uttam Kumar before in the cult hit Chowrangee in 1968.
-At first the role of Kajal Suchitra Sen was the first choice but later she was found not suitable for this role then Aparna Sen is selected for this role.
-The indoor scenes of the film was shooted in Technicians Studio and NT Studio 2 (New Theaters).
+The film was directed by Pinaki Bhusan Mukherjee and produced by Ashima Bhattachriya, who also composed the music.
+This producer-director duo worked with Uttam Kumar before in the cult hit Chowrangee in 1968.
+At first the role of Kajal Suchitra Sen was the first choice but later she was found not suitable for this role then Aparna Sen was selected instead.
+The indoor scenes of the film were shot in Technicians Studio and NT Studio 2 (New Theaters).